-The Pawtucket (PWSB) operates the second largest water utility in the State of Rhode Island.
-The PWSB obtains its water from a series of surface water reservoirs located in the northeast portion of the State, treats all the raw water through conventional treatment techniques including carbon filtration, and transmits the treated water to a retail and wholesale transmission and distribution network.
-The PWSB retails water to city of Central Falls and the town of Cumberland.
-Wholesale customers include the towns of Cumberland Rhode Island and Seekonk, Massachusetts.
+The PWSB operates the second largest water utility in the State of Rhode Island.
+The PWSB obtains its water from a series of surface water reservoirs located in Cumberland, RI.
+The raw water is treated through conventional treatment techniques including carbon filtration, and is transmitted to consumers through a distribution network.
+The PWSB retails water to the cities of Pawtucket and Central Falls, and the Valley Falls section of Cumberland.
+Wholesale customers include the Towns of Cumberland, RI and Seekonk, MA.